ldelaossa/GPDQ/docs/html/_sources/sections/projects.rst.txt

     :alt: Project file organization
     :figclass: align-center

-    Organization of files for a project.
+    Figure 2: Organization of files for a project.

 The definition of the project is another ``.csv`` file, **located in the root of the project folder**, that contains a row for each one of the sections considered.
 Contains four columns: